exquisiteOntologist/stories/readme.md

 Make sense of the outer world that affects **your narrative**.

 ![Thumbnail view](./materials/screenshots/screenshot-a.png)
 ![Article in Arc browser over thumbnail view](./materials/screenshots/screenshot-b.png)

-## Outstanding Bugs

-### Rote App Crash

-Unfortunately, after about a day of use the app eventually crashes.

-The solution at first will be to remove the readability functionality that is used to extract the articles for the article search index.
-The decision to remove functionality is because the integrity of the application should come first.

-The crash is a segmentation fault associated with unsafe C code being used with data that has no guaranteed conformity.
-Segmentation faults should not occur in Rust code by design.
-In this case we are using code from another library written in another language in an unsafe way.

-I have considered how to handle search and categorisation functionality moving forwards, and OpenAI is on the cards.
-The issue with sending data to a third party is it breaks the entire purpose of this app being more private.
-When you are not private it opens you up directly to harassment, bullying, and being defeated or forestalled.
-No service can be guaranteed to be safe. *I’d like to mention here that consuming **anything** will program you by design.
-Avoid large crowds where possible.*

-Useful libs that cause issue
-- hashbrown
-- libxml

 ## Benefits